railnova/kafka-example/README.md

 ## Installation

-1. Install the dependencies using `pip`
+1. Install the dependencies using `pip` and using python3.9 (python3.10 and the kafka library are not fully compatible yet on 02-06-2022)

 `pip install -r requirements.txt`